sushruth/ado-auth-cli/README.md

 ### `-p`, `--port`
 > Default: `35287`

-Use this option to specify which port to listen on from the host
+Use this option to specify which port to listen on from the host.

 ### `-c`, `-clientid`

-use this along with custom `--host` option to pass a different vistualstudio.com app client ID to use for authentication
+use this along with custom `--host` option to pass a different vistualstudio.com app client ID to use for authentication.
+This requires a custom host since the public host at [`ado-auth.vercel.app`](https://ado-auth.vercel.app) does not work with custom client ID.

 ### `-d`, `--debug`